 4. Yorkshire Puddings

-Okay, okay -- gluten-free bread options don't tend to be the lightest and fluffiest of creations.
-But they can be totally delicious (not to mention healthy for your tum).
+Okay, okay - gluten-free bread options aren't always the lightest and fluffiest of creations.
+But they can be totally delicious (not to mention healthy for your digestion).
 Instead of scarfing down croissants and Yorkshire puddings, indulge in one of these gluten-free bread options.

-Stuffing is one holiday favourite that's totally easy to health-ify.
+Stuffing is one of those holiday recipes that's totally easy to health-ify.
 Get creative and swap those bread crumbs for a gluten-free option like quinoa or wild rice, and add extra veggies beyond the usual onions and celery.
 And if you're not cooking a turkey, why not stuff some portobello mushrooms instead?

-Repeat after me: Meat is not a holiday requirement.
-If you're serving up a turkey or roast beef this year, let's make sure it's organic, free-range and the local-est of local, all right?
-(Let's skip the salty, processed ham).
-But don't feel constrained by tradition -- your guests will love these awesome plantiful alternatives.
+Meat is not a holiday requirement and if you're serving up a turkey or roast beef this year, let's make sure it's organic, free-range and the local-est of local.
+I've got a full guide to meat labels here that walks you through what to look for.
+I always treat meat like the condiment on the plate, and pack the rest of my meal with veggies.
+Don't feel constrained by tradition - your guests will love these awesome plantiful alternatives.

 7. Gingerbread Men

 Now we're getting to the extra fun stuff!
-Baking up some gingerbread men for your loved ones is totally A-OK -- let's just make sure we're using natural sweeteners and rocking it gluten-free.
+Baking up some gingerbread men for your loved ones is totally A-OK - let's ensure we're using natural sweeteners and rocking it gluten-free.
 Before diving into that pile of cookies, though, make sure it's not just the ginger you're after.
 A cup of homemade ginger tea might just quash that craving!

 Does anyone actually buy those slabs of fruitcake wrapped in cellophane at the grocery store?
-Aside from the ability to survive a couple weeks in the mail, fruitcake isn't boasting too many benefits, health- or taste-wise.
+Aside from the ability to survive a couple weeks in the mail, fruitcake doesn't boast too many benefits, health- or taste-wise (don't let the 'fruit' in the name fool you).
 You'll score way more points with your friends and fam by baking up some fresh, delicious and gluten-free goodies instead.